 Yes.
 Jack Wolfson?

 Yeah.
 Awesome.
 So you’re so you’re now how far off your stroke.
-How long ago did that happened.
+How long ago did that happen?

 10. May in Australia.

 Right.
 So we’re right.
-And I have so three months.
-So I had it February, 8, March, April, May.
-So exactly three months went out.
-And I had the surgery two months ago, early March.
-So you know,
+And I have three months.
+So I had it February 8, March, April, and May.
+So precisely three months went out.
+And I had the Surgery two months ago, in early March.
+So, you know,

-So the surgery was to plug up that hole in the heart to hopefully prevent another one.
-They said, if I did not plug the hole up, I had a 6% recurrence rate with all nice statistics and health picture.
+So, the Surgery was to plug up that hole in the heart to prevent another one, hopefully.
+They said that if I did not plug the hole up, I had a 6% recurrence rate with all nice statiexcellents and health pictures.
 In the first year or two, I’d have a 6%.
-And that was too high for me.
-Even though they were only 80%.
-Sure, that’s what caused it.
-So I agreed to the surgery where they went up through my groin via a catheter and inserted a three centimetre titanium wrapped in gore tex device to plug up this PFO the hole in my heart.
+And that was too high for me even though they were only 80%.
+Sure, th, sure what caused it.
+So I agreed to the Surgery where they went up through my groin via a catheter and inserted a three-centimeter titanium wrapped in a gore-tex device to plug up this PFO, the hole in my heart.
 And I read a lot of medical research on it.
 The results are good.
-They’ve been doing it for 20 years, and I feel really good.
+Promising has been doing it for 20 years, and I feel great.

 seemingly unscathed.
 How about emotionally?

-So then what that does is that leads up into a very more peaceful, more better evening, which allows you to sleep better, and allows you to heal better during sleep.
-So if, I suggest to a lot of people who asked me about meditation, the best time to do it is right now, anytime.
-But if you really want to get massive bang for your five minutes is do it five minutes before bed, whether you’re sitting up in your bed, or laying in your bed, and you’ve got a track in the background that will just turn off on its own.
-So in case you fall asleep, you don’t have to wake yourself and switch it off.
+So then what that does is that it leads to a significantly more peaceful, better evening, which allows you to sleep better and heal better during sleep.
+So, if I suggest to many people who asked me about meditation, it is much more peaceful right now, anytime.
+But if you want to get your five minutes, do it five minutes before bed, whether sitting up or lying in your bed, and you’ve got a track in the background that will turn off on its own.
+So in case you are asleep, you don’t have to wake your switch it off.

-Yeah, it doesn’t cost anything does it, you can get meditation, guided meditation tracks from YouTube or from Spotify that’s free.
-So it doesn’t cost anything, you can just get it on your phone, it’s really simple to
+Yeah, it costs nothing; you can get meditation and guided meditation tracks from YouTube or Spotify.
+That’s yours.
+So it doesn’t cost anything, you can get it on your phone, it’s simple to

-On that note, one of my birth clients had gifted me one of those session of salt water floating and those pods would be seen.
+On that note, one of my birth clients had gifted me one floating saltwater session, and those pods would be seen.